efsalvarenga/CV/index.md

 __Advanced Analytics Technical Leader__ | Shell Information Data & Analytics -
 _The Hague, NL (Mar 2020 - Present)_

-Currently **leading a team of 6 analysts and data scientists**, focused on maturing proof of concepts into analytics and data science products, with appropriate governance and security, through Agile software development and DevOps methodologies.
+Part of the R&D Math Computational & Data Science discipline and currently **leading a team of 6 analysts and data scientists**.
+My team is focused on maturing proof of concepts into analytics and data science products, with appropriate governance and security, through Agile software development and DevOps methodologies.
 Our multi-disciplinary portfolio includes:
   - Delivering a cross-business analytics tool for a large gas export system, **which processes and augments data from hundreds of wells** sharing an installed pipeline capacity of 40mln cubic meters per day (valuated at $20m).
   - Building **a cutting edge surrogate modelling web application** for uncertainty and design choices evaluation based on computer simulations (valuated at $100m), leveraging machine learning, automated testing and cloud technologies.